ben-allen/locale-extensions/README.md

 The three strings that rarely appear in region defaults reflect, in order, the default preferences in the Maldives, the default preferences in Belize, and the default preferences in both the Cayman Islands and Palau.
 All of the regions other than the United States that are listed as using a string indicating a preference for the Fahrenheit scale only use Fahrenheit for referring to weather.

+Although the likelihood of a user's browser locale defaults matching one or another of the particular strings is not equal, the total entropy lost through revealing one of these strings is relatively low.
+Provided we disallow use of the three rare strings at the bottom of the table, we find that this distribution has 2.18 bits of entropy, only a little bit below the 2.58 bits of entropy obtained through rolling a balanced six-sided die.
+Exposing the preference string you've selected appears relatively safe &mdash; but only when taken in isolation, since the likelihood of selecting a particular preference string is statistically dependent upon other pieces of already-known locale-related information.

 ### Example: People who have traveled from one region to another

 Consider the case of a student from the Netherlands who is spending a year at a university in Chicago.
 This student could avoid annoyance (and possibly error) if the university's course catalog displayed times on a 24 hour cycle instead of using the 12 hour clock common in the United States, and for the same reason would likewise prefer if calendars were displayed with Monday, rather than Sunday, as the first day of the week.
 Additionally, they are not acclimated to the region's extreme winters, and sometimes use the weather display on a local news site to help determine how many layers of clothes to wear.
 They would very much like to avoid the frustration and potential for mishap involved in converting temperatures from the unfamiliar Fahrenheit scale to the immediately comprehensible Celsius scale.

 Native applications can directly read the OS settings for preferred clock, first day of week, and temperature measurement system.
 However, it is not safe to directly expose this information to potentially hostile Web servers, since if our user's settings were idiosyncratic those idiosyncratic settings could easily be used to track them.
 It's safe to set your OS to display temperatures in Kelvin, but dangerous to tell arbitrary Web servers about it.

 The student's preferences can be expressed by the locale extension string `-u-fw-mon-hc-h23-mu-celsius`.
-Consulting the table above, we see that the preferences of our hypothetical student are shared with billions of other people.
 Revealing this low-suprisal set of preferences would not by itself dramatically reduce the size of the student's anonymity set.

-#### Preferences in Combination with Browser Localization
+However, we cannot consider the raw number of people expected to have this set of preferences in isolation, because the surprisal of a particular setting conditioned on other known pieces of information about the user can be quite high.

+#### Revealed information as conditioned on browser localization

-Fingerprinting servers necessarily know other pieces of locale-related information that they can use in combination with the preferences string to further reduce the size of a user's anonymity set.
+Fingerprinting servers necessarily know other pieces of locale-related information.
 Most obviously, servers know the contents of the `Accept-Language` header, and can also get equivalent information by consulting `navigator.languages`.
 For the sake of simplicity, we will refer to the requested locale or locales made available via these two routes as the "browser locale."

 The student in the example above's browser locale will almost certainly reflect either where they're from (in this case, 'nl') or where they're visiting (in this case, 'en-US').

 1. If the student's browser locale is 'nl', the server can already determine that they most likely prefer `-u-fw-mon-hc-h23-mu-celsius` by inspecting the `Accept-Language` header.
-Because of the tight statistical dependency between a user's settings and the locale the browser sends, revealing this set of preferences gives up little additional surprisal.
-Although the guidelines in _Mitigating Browser Fingerprinting_ are clear that fingerprinting mitigation is still necessary in situations where the revealed data is already revealed elsewhere, in this case we are reasonably safe to expose this information: it is not plausible that the ability for users to indicate their most preferred language will ever be removed from the Web platform.
+Because of the strong correlation between a user's settings and the locale the browser sends, the surprisal of this set of preferences is low.

-2. If the student's browser locale is 'en-US', revealing this preference string will likewise leave them with a relatively large anonymity set &mdash; most people from the regions that use those preferences by default will have left their defaults unchanged, and it is to be expected that there will be a large number of people in the same situation as our student: requesting 'en-US' with OS settings matching the defaults for the hundreds of locales that default to `-u-fw-mon-hc-h23-mu-celsius`.
+2. If the student's browser locale is 'en-US', revealing this preference string will likewise leave them with a relatively large anonymity set &mdash; most people from the regions that use those preferences by default will have left their defaults unchanged, and it is to be expected that there will be other people in the same situation as our student: requesting 'en-US' with OS settings matching the defaults for the hundreds of locales that default to `-u-fw-mon-hc-h23-mu-celsius`.

-In this scenario, wherein the user requests a combination of settings that differ from the defaults in the current locale but are the same as the defaults in other locales, revealing the user's settings does not dramatically reduce the size of their anonymity set.
+Determining the number of bits of information revealed in the second of the above scenarios will require user research.
+If about 5% of users of browsers localized to 'en-US' prefer `-u-fw-mon-hc-h23-mu-celsius`, either because they are, like our student, visiting the United States, or because for whatever reason they simply decided to download a browser version localized to 'en-US', our student has lost around 4.32 bits of entropy by revealing that preference.
+This is a significant amount of lost entropy.

+Note, though, that we have reason to feel somewhat optimistic about *the specific case* of 'en-US', since a large number of people not from the U.S. use browsers localized to 'en-US'.
+It is possible that sufficient users worldwide fall into this category that it is safe for browsers localized to 'en-US' to reveal relatively more information than other browsers.

 ### Example: People with preferences that differ from *all* commonly used locale defaults